MAFC0000/uber_case_MAFC/README.md

 The modelling relies on structured features derived from the raw data, including cyclical features (Day of Week, Hour), mapped geographic variables (Territory Average Velocity), and core logistics metrics (pickup_distance, dropoff_distance).

 ## Setup & Production Notes
-* *Reproducibility:* Inside the streamlit_dashboard folder, the requirements.txt file lists all required Python libraries (Pandas, Streamlit, Scikit-learn, XGBoost, Joblib, etc.) necessary to fully run the project.
-In the 'How to run.txt' file we will find a detailed guide to run the dashboard.
+* *Reproducibility:* Inside the repository, the requirements.txt file lists all required Python libraries (Pandas, Streamlit, Scikit-learn, XGBoost, Joblib, etc.) necessary to fully run the project.
+In the 'How to run.pdf' file we will find a detailed guide to run the dashboard.

 * *Model Deployment:* The entire prediction logic (preprocessor + final model) is encapsulated within a serialized joblib pipeline.
 This ensures that the live prediction in the dashboard uses the exact same transformations (normalization, cyclical encoding, imputation) as the training environment, ensuring consistency and reliability.